geo-token/whitepaper/whitepaper.md

 # **Distribution of Raised Funds**

-For our project, we plan to raise a minimum of **$2M.** According to our calculations, this amount is minimally sufficient to implement the intended objectives.
+We plan to raise a minimum of **$2M for our project.** According to our calculations, this amount is minimally sufficient to implement the intended objectives.
 The raised funds are designed to be used as follows:

 | Expense Item | Amount | % |
 | :---- | :---- | :---- |